For best experience please turn on javascript and use a modern browser!

 Janne Nijman

-Research conducted in this project explores the historical and contemporary relationship between public international law, colonialism, and Dutch Empire from a critical perspective.
-While extensive and profound research is done on the role of British and Spanish Empire in the making of international law, this research is much less advanced with respect to Dutch empire and its role in the formation of the colonialist legacy of (European) international law.
+Research conducted in this project explores the historical and contemporary relationship between Dutch empire, public international law, and colonisation and decolonisation from a critical perspective.
+While extensive research has been done on the role of British and Spanish Empire in the making of international law, research is much less advanced with respect to Dutch empire and its role in the formation of colonial and postcolonial international law.

-A second line of research resolves around Dutch colonisation and decolonisation in the making of (European) international law.
-With ‘Marked Absences: Locating Gender and Race in International Legal History’, a first publication was realised and a basic research agenda has been laid down.
-By examining the relationship between international law and Dutch empire from the late 19th century to the present, this project aims to deepen current understandings of the way international legal institutions, practices, and narratives have shaped specifically Dutch ideas about and structures of international law and governance.
-And, in turn, how Dutch ideas about international law and governance have contributed to the shaping of international institutions, practices, and narratives.
+The project then aims to move to the study of Dutch Empire and International Law in the 19th and 20th century.
+With ‘Marked Absences: Locating Gender and Race in International Legal History’ (EJIL 30(2), 2020), a first publication was realised and a basic research agenda has been laid down.
+This resolves around questions on how international law was used by the Kingdom of The Netherlands and international lawyers to argue for and against colonisation and decolonisation and how these arguments contributed to the (re)making of international law in the 19th and 20th century.
+By examining the relationship between international law and Dutch empire from the late 19th century to the present, the project aims to deepen current understandings of the way international legal institutions, practices, and narratives have been shaped in the context of Dutch colonialism and decolonisation, and Dutch imperialism more broadly, and how these contexts and projects have impacted the Dutch tradition of international law.

 Selected research output